seanreed1111/sql-recipes/recipes.md

-Querying data FROM Oracle tables is probably the most common task you will perform as a developer or data analyst, and maybe even as a DBA—though probably not as the ETL (Extraction, Transformation, and Loading) tool expert.
+Querying data FROM SQL tables is probably the most common task you will perform as a developer or data analyst, and maybe even as a DBA—though probably not as the ETL (Extraction, Transformation, and Loading) tool expert.
 Quite often, you may query only one table for a small subset of rows, but sooner or later you will have to join multiple tables together.
 That’s the beauty of a relational database, WHERE the access paths to the data are not fixed: you can join tables that have common columns, or even tables that do not have common columns (at your own peril!).
 In this chapter we’ll cover solutions for joining two or more tables and retrieving the results based on the existence of desired rows in both tables (equi-join), rows that may exist only in one table or the other (left or right outer joins), or joining two tables together and including all rows FROM both tables, matching WHERE possible (full outer joins).
 But wait, there’s more!
-Oracle (and the SQL language standard) contains a number of constructs that help you retrieve rows FROM tables based on the existence of the same rows in another table with the same column values for the SELECTed rows in a query.
+SQL (and the SQL language standard) contains a number of constructs that help you retrieve rows FROM tables based on the existence of the same rows in another table with the same column values for the SELECTed rows in a query.
 These constructs include the INTERSECT, UNION, UNION ALL, and MINUS operators.
 The results FROM queries using these operators can in some cases be obtained using the standard table-join syntax, but if you’re working with more than just a couple of columns, the query becomes unwieldy, hard to read, and hard to maintain.
 You may also need to update rows in one table based on matching or non-matching values in another table, so we’ll provide a couple of recipes on correlated queries and correlated updates using the IN/EXISTS SQL constructs as well.
 Of course, no discussion of table manipulation would be complete without delving into the unruly child of the query world, the Cartesian join.
 There are cases WHERE you want to join two or more tables without a join condition, and we’ll give you a recipe for that scenario.
-Most of the examples in this chapter are based on the schemas in the EXAMPLE tablespace created during an Oracle Database installation when you specify “Include Sample Schemas.”
+Most of the examples in this chapter are based on the schemas in the EXAMPLE tablespace created during an SQL Database installation when you specify “Include Sample Schemas.”
 Those sample schemas aren’t required to understand the solutions in this chapter, but they give you the opportunity to try out the solutions on a pre-populated set of tables and even delve further into the intricacies of table joins.

 ---